By Gareth Lillis Non-monetary rewards have a number of benefits over other forms reward.

 - Let everyone know who you’re rewarding and what you’re rewarding them with

 Again, your employee benefits platform is a great place to house all your employee awards.
 You can find out more here.

 - Give your employees the opportunity to attend educational events/workshops

 Many companies do this already, but letting your employees take a day off to attend an event or workshop that could benefit them is a great non-monetary reward.

 This is a great way to not only show your employees you care, but your followers on social media too.
 Try recognising employees for personal achievements.
 Write a short blog on their journey to achieve their goals.
 You could even interview them about it!

-Bring your reward and recognition strategy into 2019 with our reward and recognition technology on our Salary Extras employee benefits platform.
+Bring your reward and recognition strategy up to date with our reward and recognition technology on our Salary Extras employee benefits platform.

 Looking for a comprehensive employee benefits platform?
 We’ve got you covered.